ChangeWindows/Content/desktop/99999.md

  - The address bar now supports "Paste and go"
  - The address bar now supports "Paste and search"
  - When a download has completed, Edge will not show a notification in the Action Center
- - When the window becomes to narrow, the Hub, Web Notes and Share button will appear in the ellipses menu as icons instead of text
+ - When the window becomes too narrow, the Hub, Web Notes and Share button will appear in the ellipses menu as icons instead of text
  - You can now upload folders
  - On Mobile, when an app opens a new tab, pressing back will now close it
- - On Mobile, when typing in a text box, you can now use the pase button above the keyboard
+ - On Mobile, when typing in a text box, you can now use the paste button above the keyboard
  - When Flash content isn't the focus, Edge will pause it automatically
  - Edge now supports importing favorites from Firefox
  - Imported favorites will now be put in their own folder, instead of the already existing favorites folder
  - The Favorites hub now uses a tree view
  - When closing Edge with running downloads, Edge will now warn you
  - You can now set a default save location for downloads
- - Edges default opening settings are now a dropdown
+ - Edge's default opening settings are now a dropdown
  - There is now an accessibility tree view in F12
  - You can now debug extensions through F12
  - You can now use DOM API profiling